coder0107git/floorp-install-script/README.md

 # Install tarball version of Floorp

+> [!DANGER]
+> This forked version of the script is broken!
+Do not use!
+Use the orignal!

 Note: This installation script is not affiliated with Floorp project or its maintainers in any way.
 If you encounter issues with this script, please report them at <https://github.com/coder0107git/floorp-install-script/issues>.